SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Cloud Services

 \subsubsection{RQ2.1 Sources of Overhead}

 We analyze three common sources of overhead: object storage I/O, parallel schedule, and function return payload.

 \paragraph{Cloud Storage I/O} The data downloaded from the object storage differs between benchmarks (Table~\ref{tab:benchmarks-features}, p.~\pageref{tab:benchmarks-features}), with hundreds of megabytes in ExCamera, 1000Genomes, and Video Analysis.
 These benchmarks experience the highest relative overhead of 36.7$\times$, 10$\times$, and 14.95$\times$ their critical paths on Azure.
 To verify that this correlation is indeed causation, we execute a microbenchmark evaluating the cloud storage I/O performance.
 We invoke 20 functions in parallel where each attempts to download a file of size $D$ from the storage.
 Figure~\ref{fig:eval:overhead:parallel-download} shows that the overhead remains stagnant for AWS at around one second and nearly stagnant on Google Cloud, increasing a bit for downloads larger than 1MB.
-On Azure, we observe an overhead of almost 149 and 4.9 seconds for 128 and 1 MB files, respectively.
-This can account for a significant part of the large overhead measured on Azure Durable.
+On Azure, however, we observe an overhead of almost 149 and 4.9 seconds for 128 and 1 MB files, respectively. \eurosys{Therefore, data downloads} can account for a significant part of the large overhead measured on Azure Durable.

-\paragraph{Parallel Scheduling} Another potential source of overhead are parallel invocations within a benchmark.
-Benchmarks with the highest degree of parallelism -- ExCamera and 1000Genomes -- show the largest overheads of Azure.
+\paragraph{Parallel Scheduling} Another potential source of overhead are parallel invocations within a benchmark: Benchmarks with the highest degree of parallelism -- ExCamera and 1000Genomes -- show the largest overheads of Azure.
 We test this by executing a microbenchmark that spawns $N$ functions in parallel, each one sleeping for $T$ seconds, and start 30 such invocations concurrently.
-Figure~\ref{fig:eval:overhead:parallelsleep} shows the relative overhead of the actual runtime compared to the function execution time.
-AWS functions demonstrate modest overhead, with largest values for the shortest duration.
-GC functions present a larger slowdown that increases with the number of parallel tasks.
+Figure~\ref{fig:eval:overhead:parallelsleep} shows the relative overhead of the actual runtime \eurosys{of the workflow} compared to the function execution time.
+AWS functions demonstrate modest overhead, with largest values for the shortest duration. \cameraready{The absolute overhead incurred for a certain number of parallel functions remains relatively constant, causing the relative overhead to decrease with higher function executin times.} GC functions present a larger \cameraready{relative} slowdown that increases with the number of parallel tasks.
 There, the system puts a cap on scaling up and reuses containers, as 30 invocations with $N = 2, T = 1$ start 60 different function containers on AWS, but only 30 on Google Cloud.
-On the other hand, Azure experiences an order of magnitude larger overhead that increases with the parallelism factor but does not seem to be correlated to the function runtime.
+On the other hand, Azure experiences an order of magnitude larger \cameraready{relative} overhead that increases with the parallelism factor but does not seem to be correlated to the function runtime.

 To better understand the impact of limited parallel scalability on our benchmarks, we measure the number of distinct sandboxes allocated at any given time until the last function execution has terminated.
 We invoke 30 concurrent executions of workflow benchmarks and display the scaling behavior in Figure~\ref{fig:eval:scalability}.
 Throughout the benchmarks, AWS and Google Cloud exhibit similar scaling behaviors, and their scale-up curves reveal the same local maxima, with phase transitions visible.
 However, we can also see that AWS spins up new containers more quickly.
 Azure produces a much more constant curve that remains similar throughout the benchmarks, never allocating more than 10 containers simultaneously.